Birmingham

 Reopened as the Queens Head in 2022 (both in tribute to its former name and in honour of the Platinum Jubilee).
 Extensive work has been undertaken inside and out to give the pub the Davenport's feel.
 Cask ale not always available.
 Pump clips not turned around when beers unavailable.

-Food is served all day, with breakfast available from 9am on weekdays.
+Food is served all day.
 An extensive menu has a good range of vegetarian options as well as pub classics.
 Afternoon Tea is availably by booking only.

 • Red Lion Telephone(0121) 233 9144 95 Warstone Lane Birmingham B18 6NG